csound-flossmanual/csound-floss/book/12-g-csound-and-html.md

 Scheme.
 JavaScript also allows classes to be defined by prototypes.

-The JavaScript execution context of a Csound Web page contains Csound itself as a \"csound\" JavaScript object that has the following methods:
+The JavaScript execution context of a Csound Web page contains Csound itself as a *csound* JavaScript object that has the following methods:

     getVersion() [returns a number]
+    compileOrc(orchestra_code) and

-    compileOrc(orchestra_code)evalCode(orchestra_code) [returns the numeric result of the evaluation]
+    evalCode(orchestra_code) [returns the numeric result of the evaluation] readScore(score_lines)

-    readScore(score_lines)

     setControlChannel(channel_name,number)

-    getControlChannel(channel_name) [returns a number representing the channel value]
+    getControlChannel(channel_name) [returns a number representing the channel value] message(text)

-    message(text)

     getSr() [returns a number]
     getKsmps() [returns a number]
     getNchnls() [returns a number]
     isPlaying() [returns 1 if Csound is playing, 0 if not]

-The front end contains a mechanism for forwarding JavaScript calls in the Web page\'s JavaScript context to native functions that are defined in the front end, which passes them on to Csound.
+The front end contains a mechanism for forwarding JavaScript calls in the Web page's JavaScript context to native functions that are defined in the front end, which passes them on to Csound.
 This involves a small amount of C++ glue code that the user does not need to know about.
 In CsoundQt, the glue code uses asynchronous IPC because the Chromium